-Cinema and Media Studies
+Cinema & Media Studies (CAMS)

-Chair: Professor Carol Donelan
+Chair: Associate Professor Carol Donelan

 Can I major in it?
 Yes, indeed, you can major in CAMS at Carleton.

 Topics explored: Hollywood, independent and global cinema, film genres, film directors, film sound studies, fiction and nonfiction video production, animation, audio recording and production, digital photography, graphic design, site-specific media, digital art, visual culture, screenwriting, writing for television, television studio production.